 La Crosse, Wisconsin

-Compared to other US cities over 50,000, La Crosse water quality ranks in the high range for contamination excluding Lead.
+Compared to other US cities, La Crosse water quality ranks in the high range for contamination excluding Lead.

 Let’s look closer at what’s in La Crosse water.